Actegories, Copowers, and Higher-Order Message Passing Semantics: Introduction

 However, this code snippet is not a valid {\bf CaMPL} program, since the channel $p$ is used twice, violating the linearity constraint on concurrent resources.

 The solution to the problem is to store the concurrent process as sequential data which can then be duplicated and used multiple times.
-To achieve this, we introduce two new language constructs: \begin{itemize} \item {\tt store}: Converts a concurrent process into sequential data. \item {\tt use}: Allows the calling of a stored process. \end{itemize} We define a new sequential data type $Store(\Phi|\Gamma\Vdash\Delta)$ to represent stored processes.
+To achieve this, we have introduced two new language constructs: \begin{itemize} \item {\tt store}: Converts a concurrent process into sequential data. \item {\tt use}: Allows the calling of a stored process. \end{itemize} We define a new sequential data type ${\sf Store}(\Phi|\Gamma\Vdash\Delta)$ to represent stored processes.
 Using these new constructs, the previous program can be rewritten (correctly) as follows:

-The categorical machinery which enables storing concurrent processes as sequential data is given by an enrichment of the concurrent world in the sequential world.
-This in turn is abstractly given by the equivalence between an actegory with hom-objects and an enriched category with copowers.
-Specifically, if an $\bb{A}$-actegory is equipped with hom-objects, meaning that the action functor $\lhd: \bb{X}\x\bb{A}\to\bb{X}$ admits a right adjoint written as $X \lhd - \dashv Hom(X, -): \bb{A}\to\bb{X}$, then it forms an $\bb{A}$-enriched categories with copowers.
-This theorem was proven by Kelly and Janelidze in \cite{aNoteActionsOfAMonoidalCategory} under the assumption that the category $\bb{A}$ is right-closed and it was investigated more generally in a bicategorical setting by Gordon and Power \cite{GORDON1997167}.
-In this paper, we extend these results to non-closed (non-symmetric) categories by defining what ``having copowers'' means in the non-closed setting \cite{lucyshynv}.
+The categorical machinery which enables the storing of concurrent processes as sequential data is given by an enrichment of the concurrent world in the sequential world.
+This in turn is abstractly given by the equivalence between an actegory with hom-objects and an enriched category with copower, as is proved in this paper. \\\\ {\bf Acknowledgment:} The authors would like to thank Rory Lucyshyn-Wright for pointing out that our main technical result does not require a closed setting.